 The ActEV evaluation addresses the problem of detection of activities in multi-camera streaming videos.
 ActEV is an extension of the annual TRECVID Surveillance Event Detection (SED) evaluation.
 The data used come for this task are an unreleased portion of the VIRAT dataset provided in MPEG-4 format.
 The dataset is split in three parts: training, validation and test set.
 The number of videos, frames and seconds of each dataset are shown in Table 3.
 From the test set a subset was used for the constrained video detection task (Reference segmentation task).
 The number of targeted activities to be detected was 12 and are shown in Table 4.
 The actual tasks in ActEV was 2: Activity Detection (AD) and Activity-Object Detection (AOD), while the object of interest was persons and vehicles.
-The first task involves the correct detection and recognition of each activity, meaning the desired outcome of the module would be correct temporal boundaries of a targeted activity as well as correct recognition of the type of activity performed.
-The second task addition to the previous goals involved also the correct spatial detection of the person/objects involved in the activity, meaning the detection of actual bounding boxes (bboxes) of each person/object involved in the activity in every frame.
+The first task involves the correct detection and recognition of each activity as well as correct recognition of the type of activity performed.
+The second task addition to the previous goals involved also the correct spatial detection of the person/object involved in the activity, meaning the detection of actual bounding boxes (bboxes) of each person/object involved in the activity in every frame.